 Inflation is here

-At this time, the data points to the exact opposite than what the Fed is telling us: inflation is already here.
+At this time, the data points to the exact opposite of what the Fed is telling us: inflation is already here.
 ALL inflation-sensitive asset classes are rising: food prices, energy prices, materials pricing, housing prices, agriculture prices…everything.
 And there is no indication of any improvement.

 I believe we are seeing an inflationary outburst not seen in many decades.
 And one of our TOP Fed officials is having us believe that inflation is actually disappearing?